mdorizon/mdorizon/README.md

 /!\ PORTFOLIO EN CRÉATION /!\\
 <br>

-### I'm a French young developer!!
+### I'm a French Web Development student at ESD BORDEAUX !

-- 🌱 I'm currently studying on web integration
+- 🌱 I'm currently studying web development
 - 👯 I'm looking to collaborate with other developers
-- 🥅 2023 Goals: Use github more than previous years
+- 🥅 2023 Goals: Create more project than previous years
-- ⚡ Fun fact: I love digital art and photography
+- ⚡ Founder of Vanezia, minecraft semi-rp server

 ### Languages and Tools I use: